 The highly prized Blue Flag awarded to Playa de Maspalomas gives you reassurance that you'll be paddling and playing in outstandingly clean seas.
 You'll also find lots of conveniences close to hand to make your day even more enjoyable.
 You can hire a sun lounger and parasol along the beach in all the sections to make soaking up those rays as comfortable as possible.
 There are also shops, stalls, cafés, and restaurants to suit all pockets and tastes if you're feeling peckish or need to stock up on your holiday essentials

 The Maspalomas Dunes, which rise up behind the beach, are simply stunning.
-Sculpted by the wind, you’ll find plenty of photo opportunities.
-They’re also somewhere to have a lot of fun.
-Let the kids run free up and down the dunes or book a camel ride to explore further.
-You’ll feel like a desert adventurer; after all, it’s only just over 300 miles away from the Sahara.
+Sculpted by the wind, you'll find plenty of photo opportunities.
+They're also somewhere to have a lot of fun.
+Let the kids run free up and down the dunes, jump on a sand board or book a camel ride to explore further.
+You'll feel like a desert adventurer; after all, it's only just over 300 miles away from the Sahara.

 Discover the Special Nature Reserve